 Disclaimer: As with other podcasts, this series is produced for to be heard, not read.
 We provide the below transcript for accessibility and archival purposes.
 That being said, we encourage you to listen to the audio, which contains emphasis and inflections not represented in text.
 The below transcript is generated using a combination of speech recognition software and human transcribers, thus they may contain errors.
 Please check the corresponding audio before quoting in print.
 (Note: this disclaimer is adapted from a “This American Life’s” format)

-James Perla: one of the things that we’re interesting about is thinking about the project of ways to think about Jefferson in more complicated ways.
-The moment that sticks out to us that you might have some connections to is the moment of the shrouding of the statue [the Jefferson statue] in the Fall, what was that September 2017?
+James Perla: One of the things that I guess we’re interested about was kind of thinking about the project of ways to think about Jefferson in broader, more complicated or just complicated ways.
+Trying to complicate his legacy a little bit.
+And the moment that sticks out for us that you might have some connections to is the moment of the shrouding of the statue [the Jefferson statue] in the fall of what was that September 2017?
 Were you there during that event?

 JP: Solidarity of sorts.
-Can you describe the scene?
+So, can you describe the scene?

 LW: I believe it was a two-pronged approach.
 Students had been assembled at the President’s house.
-Then they walked from the house across, down grounds, down that part of the grounds, the arts grounds, and across the street to assemble at the statue.
-In the meantime, some of the faculty, students, community members, came from the lawn side, came up over the rotunda.
-In some ways following a similar path that the white supremacists followed to get to the statue.
-So we [2:00] kind of met up and converged.
+Then they walked from the house across, down grounds, down that part of the grounds, the arts grounds, and across the street to assemble in front of the statue.
+In the meantime, some of the faculty, students, community members, came from the lawn side, came up over the Rotunda.
+In some ways, following a similar path that the white supremacists had followed to get to, to surround the statue.
+So, we [2:00] kind of met up and converged.
 Some came from the Chapel area.
-So, it was really a nice convergence of support with students, graduate students, faculty, community members, there were people there who were not affiliated with UVa at all who were there to support the students and to really resist, I think, this narrative that the white supremacists had laid down there a month earlier.
+So, it really was a nice kind of convergence of support with students, graduate students, faculty, community members, there were people there who are not affiliated with UVA at all who were there to support the students and to really, I think, resist this narrative that the white supremacists had laid down there a month earlier.

-JP: How many people would you say were there?
+JP: Yeah.
+And so what was… How many people would you say were there?

 LW: I can’t remember.
-It was quite a few.
+I can’t remember but it was quite a few.
 It was more than quite a few.
 I’m sorry, I can’t say what the exact numbers were.